cambridge-ceu/csd3/systems/web.md

 edge http://localhost:8080 &
 ```

 where the customized `edge` works properly, unlike its aliases `microsoft-edge` and `microsoft-edge-stable`.

-Note further that the option `--user-data-dir` also applies since it is also based on Chromium.
+Note the profile is ~/.config/microsoft-edge, and the option `--user-data-dir` also applies since it is also based on Chromium.

 ## Cytoscape